 2017 Top Women-Owned Businesses recognizes the top women-owned businesses in the Philadelphia region.
 The Philadelphia Business Journal ranked the 2017 Women-Owned Businesses in the Greater Philadelphia region by their 2016 revenue.

 2017 Top 100 Semifinalist for the John Maxwell Transformational Leadership Award.
-The John Maxwell award identifies leaders who stand out in their community and in their careers, as well as in their daily lives.
+The John Maxwell award identifies leaders, such as Back to Basics President and Director Beverly Stewart, who stand out in their community and in their careers, as well as in their daily lives.
 This award recognizes the people who go beyond themselves in order to make a positive impact in the lives of other people.

 2016 Top Women-Owned Businesses recognizes the top women-owned businesses in the Philadelphia region.
 The Philadelphia Business Journal ranked the 2016 Women-Owned Businesses in the Greater Philadelphia region by their 2015 revenue.